mdjeric/nationalism-rurban-python/README.md

-# nationalism-rurban-python
+# American nationalism  and urban-rural differences
-Trying to do MA thesis code/analysis in python
+Trying to do [MA thesis](https://mdjeric.github.io/nationalism-urban-rural-differences.html) code/analysis in Python.